The future of SME banking and the value of real time financial data

 Designers, physical therapists, painters and lawyers don’t have the same needs so flexibility and horizontal features matter as well as being able to manage all finances from mobile, on the go.

 The second point about linking the offering into revenue-generating product lines is especially important.
-Giving small business customers a product that will save them precious time and worry is very powerful in itself and worth doing to prevent them going to challengers.
+Giving small business customers a product that will save them precious time and worry is very powerful in itself and worth doing to prevent them going to challenges.
 Making sure this product is embedded in the firm’s wider SME banking offering to unlock new revenues is even more powerful.

 By offering an environment where micro-SMEs can seamlessly manage all their finances, a bank can create a paradigm shift.
 It leverages the trust of its customers to become the place where they manage all of their business, instead of using a different provider.
 One of the successful implementations of this is the French neobank Qonto.
 This is how the future of SME banking is shaping up.